Zhao Ziyang

 Zhao joined the Chinese Communist Party (CCP) in February 1938.
 During the Second Sino-Japanese War, he served as the chief officer of CCP Hua County Committee, Director of the Organization Department of the CCP Yubei prefecture Party Committee, Secretary of the CCP Hebei-Shandong-Henan Border Region Prefecture Party Committee and Political Commissar of the 4th Military Division of the Hebei-Shandong-Henan Military Region.
 During the Chinese Civil War of 1945–1949, Zhao served as the Deputy Political Commissar of Tongbai Military Region, Secretary of the CCP Nanyang Prefecture Party Committee and Political Commissar of Nanyang Military Division.

 After the establishment of the People's Republic of China, Zhao became Deputy Secretary of the South China Branch of the CCP Central Committee.
 He also served as Secretary of the Secretariat of the Guangdong Provincial Committee of the CCP, Second Secretary and First Secretary of the Guangdong Provincial Committee of the CCP.
 He was persecuted during the Cultural Revolution and spent time in political exile.
-After being rehabilitated, Zhao then was appointed Secretary of the CCP Inner Mongolia Autonomous Region Committee, First Secretary of the CCP Guangdong Provincial Committee, First Secretary of the CCP Sichuan Provincial Committee and First Political Commissar of the Chengdu Military Region, Vice Chairman of the National Committee of the Chinese People's Political Consultative Conference of the People's Republic of China.
+After being rehabilitated, Zhao then was appointed Secretary of the CCP Inner Mongolia Autonomous Region Committee, First Secretary of the CCP Guangdong Provincial Committee, First Secretary of the CCP Sichuan Provincial Committee and First Political Commissar of the Chengdu Military Region, Vice Chairman of the National Committee of the Chinese People's Political Consultative Conference.

 As a senior government official, Zhao was critical of Maoist policies and instrumental in implementing free-market reforms, first in Sichuan and subsequently nationwide.
 He emerged on the national scene due to support from Deng Xiaoping after the Cultural Revolution.
 An advocate of the privatization of state-owned enterprises, the separation of the party and the state, and general market economy reforms, he sought measures to streamline China's bureaucracy and fight corruption and issues that challenged the party's legitimacy in the 1980s.
 Many of these views were shared by the then General Secretary Hu Yaobang.

 His economic reform policies and sympathies with student demonstrators during the Tiananmen Square protests of 1989 placed him at odds with some members of the party leadership, including Central Advisory Commission Chairman Chen Yun, CPPCC Chairman Li Xiannian, and Premier Li Peng.
 Zhao also began to lose favor with Deng Xiaoping, who was the Chairman of the Central Military Commission.
 In the aftermath of the events, Zhao was purged politically and effectively placed under house arrest for the rest of his life.
 After his house arrest, he became much more radical in his political beliefs, supporting China's full transition to liberal democracy.
 He died from a stroke in Beijing in January 2005.
 Because of his political fall from grace, he was not given the funeral rites generally accorded to senior Chinese officials.
 His secret memoirs were smuggled out and published in English and in Chinese in 2009, but the details of his life remain censored in China.